 Once you submit your proposal for a new short course, experts in the content team will be in touch to help you to get your course ready to open for enrolment.
 We will work with you to help prepare the course description page and confirm start dates and deadlines for Quality Assurance.
 In order to ensure there is sufficient time for all the elements that go into launching a new course, we ask that you submit new short course proposals at least 8 weeks before your desired start date.

 The standard short course timeline breaks down as follows:

 - Proposal submitted: 8 weeks before start date

-A CDM will work with you and colleagues in FutureLearn's copy and design teams to get the Course Description Page content ready, to price the course and agree the schedule and next steps.
+The content team will work with you and colleagues in FutureLearn's copy and design teams to get the Course Description Page content ready, to price the course and agree the schedule and next steps.

 - Course outline submitted: 6 weeks before start date

 This is an optional, but recommended, step.
 If you choose to submit a course outline, a Learning Designer will be happy to give you feedback.
 Find out more including templates, in our Course Outline Guide.

 - Course opened for enrolment: 5 weeks before start date

 - Course submitted for Quality Assurance: 4 weeks before start date

 Of course, the more notice you’re able to give us, the better.
 If you’re able to submit proposals earlier in advance, please do - this will give you and FutureLearn more time to ensure they’re the best courses they can be.